 ARTICLE VII: COMMITTEES AND THEIR DUTIES

 Stakeholders are encouraged to participate on Committees in which they are interested by contacting the Committee Chair.
 Unless otherwise defined by the bylaws, the size, composition and quorum are left to the discretion of each Committee and its Chair.
+The President shall be an ex officio member of every committee so long as, in so being, the President's membership does not conflict with the Bylaws, for example as it does in the case with Land Use and Planning Committee.
+However, the President, when attending a committee meeting in ex-officio capacity, shall not be counted toward establishing a committee quorum and shall not have voting rights.

 Section 1: Standing Committees

-The following Standing Committees shall be established:
+Creation and termination of standing committees shall be accomplished by amending these Bylaws.
+The following are the current Standing Committees:

 Administrative Committee: Consists of eight (8) Officers, including the President, Vice-President, Secretary, Treasurer, and four (4) Community Officers who shall be selected by the fourteen (14) Community Officers at the first Board of Officers meeting.
+All Administrative Committee meetings shall be agendized as joint meetings with the Board.
 Chaired by President.
-Sets agenda for Board of Officers and Stakeholder meetings.
+Sets agenda for Board of Officers meetings.
 Approves the mission statements of proposed Ad Hoc Committees and can veto Ad Hoc Committee Chair appointments.
-Administrative Committee meetings shall require a minimum of four (4) members to be present to establish a quorum.
+Administrative Committee meetings shall require a minimum of four (4) members present to establish a quorum.
 The Administrative Committee shall meet at least every two (2) months.
-The Community Officer members may be removed by a majority vote of the Community Officers.
+The Community Officer members may be removed by a majority vote by the members of the committeeCommunity Officers.

+JM Regarding “ALL”: Brown Act

 Neighborhood Committee: Chaired by the Vice President.
 Using the eight (8) existing neighborhoods defined in the Venice Specific Plan plus the additional neighborhood east of Lincoln Boulevard as a guide, the Committee shall consist of, at a minimum, nine (9) Stakeholders, one (1) from each neighborhood, plus the Chair.
 Nine (9) Neighborhood Committee members shall be elected by the Board of Officers from a list of candidates who have formally communicated to the Board their desire to serve on the Neighborhood Committee.
-The Board shall, within thirty (30) days after beginning their term, hold a Board of Officers meeting for the election of Neighborhood Committee members.
-The candidate with the highest vote totals in each of the nine (9) districts shall be elected.
+The Board shall, within sixty (60) days after beginning their term, hold a Board of Officers meeting for the selection of Neighborhood Committee members.
+The candidate with the highest vote totals in each of the nine (9) districts shall be selected.
 Other neighborhoods and/or Stakeholders representing other neighborhoods or neighborhood interests may then be added at the discretion of the Neighborhood Committee.
 The committee shall promote greater awareness of available City resources and services and act as a conduit between the Board and Venice neighborhoods, assisting in community outreach and bringing neighborhood issues to the attention of the Board.
 Committee members selected by the Board may be removed by a majority vote of the full Board.

 Rules and Selections Committee: Chaired by Community Officer as nominated by the Administrative Committee, subject to approval of the Board of Officers.
-Proposes Selection Procedures, Bylaws and Standing Rules to the Board of Officers.
+Proposes Selection Procedures, Bylaws amendments, and Standing Rules to the Board of Officers.
+Committee members shall be selected by the chair, and may be removed by the chair.

 Budget and Finance Committee: Chaired by Treasurer.
 Oversees and administers all VNC financial matters, including system of financial accountability as required by the Department and the City of Los Angeles.
+Vets all Neighborhood Purpose Grants.
+Reviews all spending applications and identifies which budget line items they will come from.
+Committee members shall be selected by the chair, and may be removed by the chair.

+JM note regarding “members”: Really, not the executive members plus others?